 Truly, India is a land of paradoxes.
 On one hand, the country is nearing the completion of its first Bullet Train corridor and laying the first underwater Metro route in Kolkata.
 On the other hand, there is yet no solution to the issues affecting the everyday life in India.
 In some parts of Mumbai alone, common people continue to grapple with multiple problems in their day-to-day lives.

 Water woes, resulting from the leakage of the underground pipeline, were not unknown to some areas of Mumbai City unless Asim Bhalerao and Nidhi Jain returned home from the United States to improve water supply using artificial intelligence and robotics technology.
-Mumbai’s water problem has been troubling the city dwellers long before Chennai’s severe water crisis drew global attention this year.
+Mumbai’s water problem has been troubling the city dwellers long before Chennai’s severe water crisis drew global attention in 2019.

 In 2014, Asim Bhalerao’s visit to his parents in Mumbai changed his own and his wife’s course of life.
 The disrupted water supply that he experienced back then continued on his next visit to Mumbai 6 months later.
 On approaching the Bombay Municipal Corporation (BMC), Asim got to know that the chief engineer and his team had been using an outdated technique to detect the leak in a 2-km underground pipeline.